zyedidia/sregx/README.md

 There are three ways to install `sre`.

-1. Download the prebuilt binary from the releases page.
+1. Download the prebuilt binary from the releases page (comes with man file).

 2. Install from source: